Yoga for Lower Back pain Relief, Back pain treatment at Home

 - Saty home for two days – do not travel unless absolutely necessary.

-- Confer again with the doctor for further instructions.
+- Confer again with the doctor for further instructions, a chiropractor or a osteopath are better suited for the purpose.

 - When all the pain ans stiffness had disappeared, after this back pain treatment at home, slowly resume normal yoga for backpain exercises and activities.